Gasy, Bloaty, Burpy…

 - If you have cravings, eat every 3-4 hours, that could mean 5-6 times a day.
 Choose wisely; high fibre, goods fats, protein.
 Tip: always have snacks on hand, such as, nuts, apple, clean ingredients bars, such as, Sunwarrior plant-based protein bars are high in fibre and protein www.sunwarrior.com Canada: www.rawelements.ca (use code VP at checkout for 10% discount)

 Routine and Warmth

 - In Traditional Chinese Medicine (TCM) the digestive system thrives on routine.
 If possible eat at the same times each day.

 - Avoid too many cold raw foods.
-In TCM the organs in charge of digestion need warmth to transform food and transport nutrition to the cells, thereby, keeping the body strong and active.
+In TCM the organs in charge of digestion need warmth to transform food and transport nutrition to the cells, thereby, keeping the Healthy Body strong and active.

 - In the cold weather months, warm fruits, heat up fresh or frozen berries in a pan with coconut oil or ghee (clarified butter).
 Top with cinnamon, and nuts.

 - Consume nutrient dense unprocessed foods, ‘if it’s not in the soil it’s not in the carrot’.

 - Increase fibre intake, it is recommended to have 25-33 grams daily.
 Fibre-rich foods: Hempseeds, ground chia seed and flaxseed, beans, lentils, fruits, whole grains.